coq/coq/doc/sphinx/addendum/omega.rst

 .. opt:: Stable Omega

+   .. deprecated:: 8.5

    This deprecated option (on by default) is for compatibility with Coq pre 8.5.
 It resets internal name counters to make executions of :tacn:`omega` independent.

 .. opt:: Omega UseLocalDefs

    This option (on by default) allows :tacn:`omega` to use the bodies of local variables.

 .. opt:: Omega System

    This option (off by default) activate the printing of debug information

 .. opt:: Omega Action

    This option (off by default) activate the printing of debug information

 Technical data
 --------------